Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: The Forward-Backward Algorithm

 Let $\mathcal{Z}$ be a real Hilbert space.
-Let $M:\mathcal{Z}\rightarrow 2^\mathcal{Z}$ be a set-valued maximally monotone operator and let $\bl{C}:\mathcal{Z}\rightarrow \mathcal{Z}$ be a $\xi$-cocoercive operator, for some real $\xi>0$.
+Let $M:\mathcal{Z}\rightarrow 2^\mathcal{Z}$ be a set-valued maximally monotone operator and let $\bl{C}:\mathcal{Z}\rightarrow \mathcal{Z}$ be a $\xi$-cocoercive operator for some real $\xi>0$.
 Let us consider the monotone inclusion

 whose solution set is supposed nonempty.
 Let $z^{(0)}\in\mathcal{Z}$ be some initial estimate of a solution and let $\gamma>0$ be some real parameter.
-The classical forward--backward iteration, to find a solution of \eqref{eq1}, consists in iterating
+The classical forward-backward iteration to find a solution of \eqref{eq1} consists in iterating

 This method, proposed by Mercier~\cite{mer792}, was further developed by many authors~\cite{lio79, pas79,gab83,tse91,che941,com04, com05}.